HerrTuring/react-collection-checklist/readme.md

 ### Client Components

+#### Collection

+- data ([{ name: string, img: string }]): Array of the objects that will be passed as "data" to the Item component.
+The length of the array decides how many Item components will be instantiated.

+- name ( string ): Optional parameter that is required if persistMode is set to "localStorage", this will define the name that is used to save the current state in the localStorage.

+- onClick ( function ): Optional property of the function that will be run with the updated value after each click to any of the Items.

+- className ( string ): Optional property to override the main div's className.

+- itemClassNames ( { className, overlayClassName, imgClassName, checkBoxClassName } ): Optional property that carries all classNames to be passed through to properties with same name to all Items.
+Refer to the properties of same names in the Items section for more information on each.

+- startingValue ( {} ): Optional property that defines the starting state of the collection.
+This will be ignored if persistMode is set to localStorage and there is information already saved.

+- persistMode ( "none" | "localStorage" ): Optional property that defines if the data will persist through localStorage or not.
+This property must be set as a constant, as changing it between states will change the number and type of hooks causing react to crash.
+Default: "none"

+- noOverlay ( boolean ): Property that is passed through to the Item components to remove overlay that appears when checkbox is unchecked.

+- noCheckbox ( boolean ): Property that is passed through to the Item components to remove checkbox.

 #### Item

 - data ({ name: string, img: string }): Object where that has the alt text as "name" and the source of the image as "img".